powsybl/powsybl-open-rao/docs/input-data/crac/nc.md

 :::
 ::::

 The mapping between the different limits and the instants can be done with an algorithm described below.
-For this to work, the [CSA extension](creation-parameters.md#csa-specific-parameters) of the CracCreationParameters must have been set in the first place to associate each curative instant to its [application time](creation-parameters.md#cra-application-window) and to indicate which TSOs [use the PATL as the final state's limit](creation-parameters.md#use-patl-in-final-state) and which do not.
+For this to work, the [NC extension](creation-parameters.md#csa-specific-parameters) of the CracCreationParameters must have been set in the first place to associate each curative instant to its [application time](creation-parameters.md#cra-application-window) and to indicate which TSOs [use the PATL as the final state's limit](creation-parameters.md#use-patl-in-final-state) and which do not.

 By default, the first curative instant is associated to 300 seconds, the second curative to 600 seconds and the third curative to 1200 seconds.